Coastal Decorating Ideas for Your Beach Home

 Modern beach home with a neutral color palette, white sofas and striped accent chairs.

-Beach Home with textured Layers
+Beach Home with Textured Layers

 Image courtesy of Bria Hammel Design